ErpNetDocs/winclient/introduction/system-forms/properties-form.md

 ![General Properties](pictures/general-properties.png)

-You can find the following within the Properties form:
+You can find the following within the Properties Form:

 1. <b>General</b> tab (for documents and definitions):